pondersource/CYB/Structure.md

 No authentication is required.
 After the first application login, we automatically create a user id and authenticate them in our service.

-For each application that we support, we create exporter and importer adopters.
-When an exporter announces that new data is available, the importers come online and act on it.
+For each application that we support, we create read and write adopters.
 These adopters are developed as semi-independet services.

-In case an application like JIRA supports multiple types of data, we will probably have to add them in our UI and let the user select.
-This aspect is not addressed in this document.

 There is also the matter of sync start point in time.
 Do we sync everything that happens after the application authentication or do we try to sync all of the data or some thing in the middle?
 It can even be yet another setting that is disposed to the individual to decide.